-2. STATES WITH STATUTES THAT ARE SILENT ON OFF-DUTY MEDICAL MARIJUANA USE IN THE EMPLOYMENT CONTEXT

-Eight states and the District of Columbia have statutes legalizing medical marijuana but that are silent on the issue of whether an employer does or does not have an obligation to accommodate an employee's medical marijuana use.
+2. STATES WITH STATUTES THAT ARE SILENT ON OFF-DUTY MEDICAL MARIJUANA USE IN THE EMPLOYMENT CONTEXT to states and the District of Columbia have statutes legalizing medical marijuana but that are silent on the issue of whether an employer does or does not have an obligation to accommodate an employee's medical marijuana use.
+Notably, some of these laws include general antidiscrimination language that courts have broadly interpreted to apply in the employment context.

-These states are: California, Hawaii, Maryland, Massachusetts, Michigan, New Hampshire, New Mexico and Vermont.
+These states are California, Florida, Hawaii, Maryland, Massachusetts, Michigan, New Hampshire, New Mexico, North Dakota and Vermont.
 Some of these states may have language in their statutes that says employers have no duty to accommodate an employee's use of medical marijuana during work hours or on work premises, however, they do not specifically address the issue of whether an employer can discharge an applicant or employee for off-duty medical marijuana use.
-Cases brought by plaintiffs under these statutes have generally upheld an employer's right to enforce drug-free workplace policies that make no exception for medical marijuana use.
+In the past, cases brought by plaintiffs under these statutes have generally upheld an employer's right to enforce drug-free workplace policies that make no exception for medical marijuana use.
+However, more recent cases are trending towards taking a closer look at the language in each statute and are interpreting such language broadly to provide users protection in the employment context, even if it is not explicitly provide for in the law.